timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 [[hintbox]] **Hint:** From Elasticsearch 5 on there won't be a *string* field type anymore.
 Analyzed strings  will now be of type *text* and not analyzed strings are from type *keyword* in version 5 onwards.
 The basic logic behind this hasn't changed.
-Therefor this tutorial will continue to talk about analyzed and non-analyzed strings.
+Therefore this tutorial will continue to talk about analyzed and non-analyzed strings.
 [*See changelogs*](https://www.elastic.co/de/blog/elasticsearch-5-0-0-alpha1-released#_text_keyword_to_replace_strings)